Cottonseed oil cake futures up on spot demand

 Magazine Archives

-New Delhi, May 15 (PTI) Cottonseed oil cake prices rose by Rs 9.5 to Rs 1,984.5 per quintal in futures trade Wednesday after tracking a positive trend at the spot market.
-On the National Commodity and Derivatives Exchange, cottonseed oil cake to be delivered in May contracts surged Rs 9.5, or 0.04 per cent, to Rs 1,984.5 per quintal with an open interest of 1,520 lots.
-Marketmen said the rise in cottonseed oil cake prices was mainly due to raising of bets by participants triggered by robust demand from animal feed makers amid shortage of ready stocks in the spot market.
+New Delhi, May 9 (PTI) Cottonseed oil cake prices rose by Rs 21 to Rs 2,650 per quintal in futures trade Thursday after tracking a positive trend at the spot market.
+On the National Commodity and Derivatives Exchange, cottonseed oil cake to be delivered in July was trading up by Rs 21, or 0.8 per cent, to Rs 2,650 per quintal with an open interest of 5,770 lots.
+The rates for August contracts, too, were up by Rs 19.5, or 0.74 per cent, to Rs 2,668 per quintal.
 PTI ADI SHWSHW

 Copyright©2021 Living Media India Limited.
 For reprint rights: Syndications Today